opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     Choose View > Rulers to show or hide the rulers.

-.. note:: When the work area is rotated, guides are rotated as well, but rulers and guide markers preserve their position and orientation.
+.. note:: When the viewer work area is rotated, guides are rotated as well, but rulers and guide markers preserve their position and orientation.
 However the position of a guide can still be controlled by markers, even if visually they don’t match anymore.

 .. tip:: **To customize the set of buttons in the bottom bar of the work area:**